-- 9.8 There are a number of major external schemes ongoing during 2017/18 or programmed to be completed during the next financial year, these include:- - The Internal communal areas are scheduled for improvement work and decorations to the stairwells.
+- The Internal communal areas are scheduled for improvement work and decorations to the stairwells.
 The scheme commenced June 2017 and is programmed to be completed April 2019. - Hawksley Bungalows, Barry (prefabricated properties) the Council has 17 Hawksley bungalows which need to be replaced in a brick finish to match other bungalows in the area and give the properties a solid appearance.
 The Council has completed 14 properties to date and the remaining 3 properties will be completed by December 2018. - Buttrills Estate Environmental Refurbishment Project A major refurbishment of the Buttrills Estate has commenced including new roof covering, replacement of cavity wall ties, new windows and doors to Awbrey House and installation of External Wall Insulation to 128 properties including flats, houses and bungalows.
 The project is being run over 4 phases including Phase 1(New roof covering) Phase 2(External Wall Insulation) Phase 3 (Internal communal upgrades) and Phase 4 External communal upgrades).
 The project commenced July 2017 and is programmed for completion December 2018. - Gibbonsdown External Refurbishment Project A major refurbishment project is being procured to undertake roofing works, cavity wall tie replacement and the installation of External Wall insulation.
-The project commenced in August 2018 and is programmed to complete by January 2019. - Garage Compounds Work has commenced on a programme of works to undertake demolition and improvement of a number of garage compounds where the existing garages have come to the end of their economic life and will continue to be delivered through 2018/19. - WHQS Compliance Programme Data collection and evaluation of existing housing stock data has begun with the aim of developing a programme of works to fully support the continued requirement to meet the WHQS standards.
+The project is due to commence March 2018 and is programmed to complete by September 2018. - Garage Compounds Work has commenced on a programme of works to undertake demolition and improvement of a number of garage compounds where the existing garages have come to the end of their economic life and will continue to be delivered through 2018/19. - WHQS Compliance Programme Data collection and evaluation of existing housing stock data has begun with the aim of developing a programme of works to fully support the continued requirement to meet the WHQS standards.
 This will involve the commencement of a number of major refurbishment projects covering all aspects of stock upgrade and maintenance.
+It is currently planned for these major projects to commence September 2018.